zionchurchalmaty-jpg/zion-church/content/legal/GNBC_Privacy_Policy.md

 # **Privacy Policy**

-Good News Bible Church
+Церкось Сион

-*Effective Date: December 15, 2025*
+_Effective Date: December 15, 2025_

 # **1\.
 Introduction**

-Good News Bible Church ("GNBC," "we," "us," or "our"), located at 20430 Ashburn Village Blvd, Ashburn, VA 20147, is committed to protecting your privacy.
+Церкось Сион ("GNBC," "we," "us," or "our"), located at 20430 Ashburn Village Blvd, Ashburn, VA 20147, is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website [www.goodnewsbible.org](https://www.goodnewsbible.org), our church management platform at [goodnewsbible.churchcenter.com](https://goodnewsbible.churchcenter.com), or use our mobile application (collectively, the "Services").

 By using our Services, you agree to the collection and use of information in accordance with this policy.
 If you do not agree with this policy, please do not access or use our Services.